 Price data collection is a crucial stage that requires a significant amount of time and effort.
-The collection of price data is conducted by a group of employees who are well trained.
+A group of employees who are well trained conducts the collection of price data.
 To ensure the accuracy of the collected prices, the price of a sample of goods and services are reviewed through field visits.
-Each group of prices is collected differently, some is collected weekly, and others are collected monthly and quarterly.
+Each group of prices is collected differently, some are collected weekly, and others are collected monthly and quarterly.